Faculty/Staff Wellness

 The Outdoors and Your Well-Being

 Spending time in nature can promote health and well-being, which is especially important during a pandemic.
 In this interactive webinar, we’ll explore the benefits of the outdoors, share safe ways to enjoy nature, and provide local Bay Area resources.
 We’ll cover camping, gardening, outdoor cooking, physical activity, arts and crafts, and sun and insect safety.
-Participants are welcome to share their insight throughout the webinar as well.
+Participants are welcome to share their insights throughout the webinar as well.

 Speakers: Kim Guess, RD & Nicole Castillo